 In many cases, service providers support our departments in performing their tasks.
 The necessary data protection contracts have been concluded with all service providers.

-In order to process shipping orders with UPS, the recipient’s name, address, phone number and email address are recorded.
-This data is passed on to UPS so it can process shipping for this order.
-After the data are transferred, the recipient receives a shipping confirmation email from UPS, with shipping tracking information.
+In order to process shipping orders with carriers, the recipient’s name, address, phone number and email address are recorded.
+This data is passed on to carriers so it can process shipping for this order.
+After the data are transferred, the recipient receives a shipping confirmation email from carriers, with shipping tracking information.

 Transfer to third countries/intention to transfer to third countries

 Data is transferred to third countries (outside the European Union and/or the European Economic Area) only in as far as this is: necessary for carrying out the contractual relationship; required by law; or you have provided us with your consent for us to do so.
-We transfer your personal data to a service provider or group companies outside the European Economic Area: Salesforce (US states and Asia-Pacific).
-The Salesforce data privacy policies are available to view here: https://www.salesforce.com/company/privacy/
+We transfer your personal data to a service provider or group companies outside the European Economic Area: TradeGecko (US states and Asia-Pacific).
+The TradeGecko data privacy policies are available to view here: https://www.tradegecko.com/gdpr

 Period of data storage